-Students may earn a Certificate of Proficiency by completing a professional/technical program which requires a minimum of 45 credits, includes related instruction, and a grade point average (GPA) of at least 2.0 ("C").
+Students may earn a Certificate of Proficiency by completing a professional/technical program which typically requires a minimum of 45 credits, includes related instruction, and a grade point average (GPA) of at least 2.0 ("C").
+At times, the State Board of Community Colleges (SBCTC), will approve a certificate of proficiency between 40-44 credits based on strong evidence provided by the college during the program approval process.
 Certificates of Proficiency are awarded in these programs:

 - Accounting Clerk

 - Criminal Investigation

 - Industrial Trades

-- Medical Office Assistant
+- Medical Office Assistant / Medical Scribe

-- Medical Scribe

-- Office Applications

-- Office Assistant
+- Office Applications / Office Assistant

 - Phlebotomy

 - State Early Childhood Education Certificate

 - Welding